dwhitena/pach-go-regression/README.md

 etc...
 ```

-The [goregtrain-single](goregtrain-single) and [goregtrain-multi](goregtrain-multi) go programs take this CSV dataset as input and output representations of the trained/fit models in a JSON format that looks like:
+The [train-single](train-single) and [train-multi](train-multi) go programs take this CSV dataset as input and output representations of the trained/fit models in a JSON format that looks like:

 ```
 {